jlesage/docker-firefox/README.md

     on Synology, where an environment variable without value might not be allowed.
 This behavior is wrong: it's absolutely fine to have a variable without value.
 In fact, this container does have variables without value by default.
-Thus, removing uneeded variables is a good way to prevent deployment issue on these devices.
+Thus, removing unneeded variables is a good way to prevent deployment issue on these devices.

 ### Data Volumes